LEARN ABOUT PSYCHOLOGY FROM A SCIENTIFIC PERSPECTIVE

 Ascending tracts include:

-• Dorsal columns, tracts which carry touch and pressure information from the spinal cord to the brain
+- Dorsal columns, which are tracts that carry touch and pressure information from the spinal cord to the brain